mrychlik/DeductronCode/README.md

 This is a minimalistic implementation.
 This code should not be used in any "production" system.

-To run the programs, all one needs to do is run the script:
+To run several programs exercising the package functionality, all one needs to do is run the script:

 python3 run.py